apache/whimsy/DEVELOPMENT.md

 As a collection of semi-independent tools, Whimsy has a number of different ways to document code or functionality for users.

-- **RDoc for whimsy/asf module** The Rakefile has an RDoc task that now processes the lib/whimsy/ directory, which can be run locally, and is run automatically on the server into https://whimsy.apache.org/docs/api/
+- **RDoc for whimsy/asf module APIs** The Rakefile has an RDoc task that now processes the lib/whimsy/ directory, which can be run locally, and is run automatically on the server into https://whimsy.apache.org/docs/api/